 However, I will say that at least you are getting an organic turkey (depending on what you feed it), and you are spreading out the cost over 6 months or so instead of into one paycheck.

-So if you’d like to take a chunk out of your Thanksgiving food bill, then consider raising your own meat.
+If you’d like to take a chunk out of your Thanksgiving food bill, then consider raising your own meat.
 Here is our guide on how to raise turkeys.

 Hopefully, you’ll find it helpful so you can do this year after year.